Volume 68, Issue 4

 Race for the Cure

 Sept.
-30—Join the GHS team in raising funds for local breast cancer programs by participating in this 5K run/walk at Fluor Field.
+30—Join the Prisma Health team in raising funds for local breast cancer programs by participating in this 5K run/walk at Fluor Field.
 Register here.

 Light the Night

 Oct.
 19—Join the Leukemia and Lymphoma Society in raising funds to cure blood cancer by participating in this evening walk at the BMW Performance Center.
 To learn more, visit lightthenight.org/south-carolina.

 Oct.
 22—This event takes place at Hopkins Farm and raises funds for the South Carolina chapter of the ALS Association.
 For tickets, visit greenvillepoloclassic.org.